stevefarra/fpga-ipod/README.md

 <img src="https://i.imgur.com/Ms2Js9M.png" width=500>

 ## Credits
-Credit is due to Yair Linn for providing the source files contained in `bin` and `template`.
+Credit is due to Yair Linn for providing the source files contained in `bin` and `template`, as well as the code in `simple_ipod_solution.v` not under the "my code" header.
 All other files in `src` and `tb` were written independently by me.